sekodev/sozluk/README.md

 ##Sozluk

 Sozluk(meaning 'dictionary' in Turkish) is a localization library for Corona SDK (and probably LÖVE 2D).

+Main difference of this library is that it uses Lua files to store localization data, instead of text or json files.
+This will let you easily update your games/apps over 50MB on Google Play without coping with patch files.

 ##Basic instructions